weichenlin306/ESP32Cam-RTSP-Server-for-ESPHome/README.md

 - Encapulate Micro-RTSP as a class for use in ESPHome

 ## Usage
-- Place esp32cam-rtsp-server-single-client.h, as well as micro_rtsp folder, in the same folder as your ESPHome project (.yaml) file
+- Place "esp32cam-rtsp-server-single-client.h" file and "micro_rtsp" folder in the same folder as your ESPHome project (.yaml) file
 - Configure your YAML project file
     - Add "psram" component to use pseudo SRAM (PSRAM) to avoid "core panic'd" and infinite reboot
     - Put a custom component named "custom_component" and make an Esp32camRtsp() instance using lambda function
     - Use class instancization of Esp32camRtsp() without any parameter for default rtsp port 554 and with a number for a specific rtsp port
+- Use VLC to open stream "rtsp://YOUR_RTSP_SERVER_IP/mjpeg/1" to test this RTSP server function

 ## References
 - Micro-RTSP: https://github.com/geeksville/Micro-RTSP